Comparison

 |---|---|---|

-| Primary source | Many individual contributors | Six specialist Panel lenses, five independent SENIOR verdicts, PRIME synthesis — same ~40 US-listed ETFs weekly. |
+| Primary source | Crowd of individual contributors | Six specialist Panel lenses, five independent SENIOR verdicts, PRIME synthesis — same ~40 curated US-listed ETFs weekly (macro-spanning basket). |

-| Framework | Varies by author | Fixed protocol — comparable week to week |
+| Research framework | Varies by author — no fixed template | Fixed three-layer protocol (Panel → SENIOR → PRIME), comparable week to week |

-| Cadence | Continuous articles | Weekly dossier + weekday briefings + podcasts (plan-dependent) |
+| Publication cadence | Continuous articles, unpredictable flow | Weekly dossier + weekday briefings + daily podcasts (plan-dependent) |

-| Languages | English-first | EN, ES, PT surfaces |
+| Language surfaces | English-first; limited multilingual content | EN, ES, PT surfaces for global ETF investors |

-| Coverage breadth | Stocks, ETFs, many themes | ~40 US-listed ETFs (focused universe) |
+| Coverage breadth | Stocks, ETFs, funds — thousands of tickers | ~40 curated US-listed ETFs (strategic macro-spanning basket) |

-| Advice stance | Authors may express views | General research information — not personal advice |
+| Advice stance | Authors may express personal investment views | General research information only — not personal advice |

-| Price (indicative) | Premium tiers vary (~$20–30/mo class) | Lower entry with offer pricing (see /en/pricing) |
+| Entry price (indicative) | Premium tiers in the ~$20–30/mo range | Lower entry with offer pricing — see /en/pricing for current tiers |

-| Beginner feel | Can feel busy/noisy | Same template each week — easier to learn once |
+| New-investor feel | Rich but can feel busy and noisy | Same template each week — easier to onboard and track progress |

 Pricing note: Prices change — check each vendor's site for current tiers.